Pylons/pyramid/docs/narr/handlers.rst

     config.add_handler('hello', '/hello/{action}',
                        handler='mypackage.handlers:MyHandler')

-In larger applications, it is advised to use a :term:`resource specification` with :meth:`~pyramid.config.Configurator.add_handler` to avoid having to import every handler class.
+In larger applications, it is advised to use a :term:`asset specification` with :meth:`~pyramid.config.Configurator.add_handler` to avoid having to import every handler class.